SarthakMakhija/tech-lessons-posts/content/en/blog/cache_line_hash_table/index.md

 title: "Cache-Line Hash Table"
 date: 2024-04-18
 description: "
+In the world of multi-core processors, managing concurrent access to data structures is crucial for efficient performance.
+But frequent updates can trigger a hidden bottleneck: cache coherence traffic.
+This traffic arises when one core modifies data another core has cached, forcing updates and invalidation across the system.
+This article dives into a clever solution: the Cache-Line Hash Table (CLHT).
+CLHTs are specifically designed to minimize this cache coherence traffic, boosting the speed of concurrent data access.
 "
 tags: ["CPU Cache-Line", "Hash Table", "CLHT", "Cache-Line Hash Table", "Golang", "xsync"]
 thumbnail: